 According to a recent analysis by Johns Hopkins University, medical mistakes outrank the official third-leading cause of death — respiratory disease — among Americans.
 The Centers for Disease Control doesn’t give medical errors their own category on death certificates, although the problem is significant.
-If you’ve reached this page because you or someone you know has suffered a Louisville personal injury caused by malpractice, contact our office today to schedule a free initial consultation.
+If you’ve reached this page because you or someone you know has suffered a personal injury in Kentucky caused by malpractice, contact our Louisville medical malpractice lawyers today to schedule a free initial consultation.

 Research has found that just 1 percent of U.S. doctors are at fault in a third of the medical malpractice claims paid out.
 In 2016, a number of those claims made news.
 Here are some of the year’s most noteworthy examples of medical malpractice cases.

 In 2014, legendary comedian Joan Rivers died several days after going to an endoscopy clinic in Manhattan for a routine procedure.
 In a medical malpractice suit, her daughter alleged that doctors performed procedures for which they had not received authorization.
 In addition, the lawsuit accused doctors of taking “selfie” photos with Rivers and not acting as she began to show signs of distress.

 Following an investigation, the Centers for Medicare and Medicaid Services noted that the clinic made several medical mistakes, including taking the photos and failing to keep accurate records.
 The family’s attorneys announced in May that the lawsuit had been settled but did not disclose the amount or terms of the settlement.

 In many other cases around the country, juries awarded multimillion-dollar settlements to victims in 2016.